lmorv/creative-computation-2/winter-23/Exercise1-GettingBack/README.md

-# Template p5 project
+# Getting Back Into Code

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+This is a warm up exercise to kick off the semester.
+I'ts about remembering how to code!
+I'm gonna try to make a tick Tack Toe game.